Twenty Flight Rockers: Career

 The band performed at Richfield Avenue for the first day of the resumed Reading and Leeds Festivals on 22 August 1986.

 The band’s original manager was Brian Atchinson.
 Atchinson negotiated the band’s original recording contract with Warner Brother Records and their live, national broadcast on BBC Radio (the first since the Beatles).
 In 1987 Bernie Rhodes was hired as the band's manager, and secured a contract for it with Epic Records.
 Rhodes also had McKean replaced by guitarist Danny B. Harvey.
 The band recorded a series of sessions (compiled by Twinn and Harvey) as well as a studio album entitled Ride.
 In 1988 the song "Black Leather Jacket" was released as a single promo (which again failed to chart), with the album's release due to follow in mid-1988.
 However, in the meantime Epic Records was bought out by Sony, which subsequently dropped the band from the label after a review of its newly acquired holding's acts.
 Unable to find another record label willing to sign them, Twenty Flight Rockers broke up in 1989.

+On July 24, 2026, Twenty Flight Rockers announced their return for a London show at the 100 Club on October 30, with tickets going on sale on July 27.
+They also revealed an archive live release of Live '85, a concert originally recorded at The Bull in East Sheen from July 6, 1985.